 FEATURING YOU!
 YOU ARE AN ARTIST!

 Looking for a video art lesson?
-Nana has over 600 in the You ARE an Artist Clubhouse – including Christmas, Nutcracker and Preschool Winter Video Art Lessons at ChalkPastel.com!
+Nana has over 800+ and counting in the You ARE an Artist Complete Clubhouse – including Christmas, Nutcracker and Preschool Winter Video Art Lessons at ChalkPastel.com!

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
 Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons are here: Our Favorite Chalk Pastels